DheerajRamKalava/ai-agent-paper-summarizer/README.md

 ## Project Overview

-This project implements an AI agent that automates the tedious task of reading and summarizing academic research papers.
-As a student, I spend significant time reading papers for coursework and research.
+This project implements an AI agent that automates the manual task of reading and summarizing academic research papers.
+As a student, I spend significant time reading papers.
 This agent streamlines that process by:

 1. **Extracting** text from PDF papers
 2. **Identifying** the abstract/introduction intelligently